-Each cancer case was sampled four times with a 0.6 mm needle cores in the original array design.
-There are four LungSCC blocks slated for dispersal.
-Each array block is serially sectioned at 4 micron thickness.
+Each case is represented in a single 1.5 mm core in the original array design.
+There are four duplicate PancProg1 blocks slated for dispersal, designated A, B, C and D. Each array block is serially sectioned at 4 micron thickness.
 The histologic sections are placed on charged glass slides (Superfrost Plus, Fisher Scientific).
 At intervals, sections are stained and examined by a pathologist for quality assurance (QA) purposes.